Adult Opportunities

 Content Detail

-Get to know the common trees you see in local preserves or in your neighborhood.
-In this class, you will learn how to identify a tree by
+Get to know the common trees found in local preserves or in neighborhoods.
+In this class, participants will learn how to identify a tree by

 • using characteristics such as leaves, bark, branches, flowers, and fruit.